ghalipm-vanier-college/programming-algorithms-and-patterns-summer-2025/Labs/Lab10.md

 - Insert the pairs ("red", 1), ("blue", 5), ("green", 3) into a `TreeMap`.
 - Print the map.
 What is the order of the keys?

-These tasks give students practical, hands-on experience with each core collection or feature.